 The course will develop your clinical and academic skills and prepare you develop as a practitioner leading the delivery of quality care.
 The focus will be on the adult resident in nursing and care home settings alongside generic community and primary care skills.

-This 12-month course is delivered over 24 contact days at the University, alongside online activities and 30 hours of supervised practice with a nurse mentor.
+This 12-month course is delivered at the University, alongside online activities and supervised practice with a nurse mentor.
 Practical skills such as catheterisation, infection control, minor injury and illness, frailty and medicines management are covered.
 There is a strong focus on communication and assessment skills as well as chronic disease management including dementia, mental health and learning disability.

 We have experienced lecturers with a background in primary care and community nursing and supported by subject specialist lecturers.
 You will learn through a variety of methods including role play, debate and case study approaches.
 You will receive support for you and your mentor in practice to achieve the practical elements and will be supported by a personal tutor from the teaching team throughout the programme.

 The course has been developed alongside Health Education England and Birmingham Cross City Commissioning Group to provide a quality assured standardised course for the nursing home workforce.

 Visit our School site for more student work and extra information.

 Starting: Mar 2021

 Starting: Sep 2020